code-423n4/2023-07-chainlink/README.md

  └────────┘ └────────┘     └────────┘
 ```

-The Bypasser `ManyChainMultiSig` contract is expected to be configured with a
+The bypasser `ManyChainMultiSig` contract is expected to be configured with a
 more complex group structure like this (exact structure might differ):

 ```mermaid